Chevrolet Malibu: Fourth generation (1978)

 The four-door Malibu was commonly used in fleet service, especially for law enforcement.
 After the Chevrolet Nova ceased production in 1979, the mid-sized 9C1 police version (not to be confused with the full-size Chevrolet Impala 9C1 which was also available) was transferred to the Malibu, filling a void for the mid-sized police patrol cars.
 A 9C1-equipped Malibu with an LT-1 Z-28 Camaro engine driven by E. Pierce Marshall placed 13th of 47 in the 1979 Cannonball Baker Sea-To-Shining-Sea Memorial Trophy Dash, better known as the Cannonball Run.

 There was no factory Malibu SS option available on this generation.
 The SS only came in the El Camino.
 The rare, and striking, 1980 Malibu M80 was a dealer package for only North and South Carolina.
 It was mostly aimed at NASCAR fans who regularly traveled to Darlington Raceway.
 To this day, the number actually produced is unknown; estimates place this around 1,901 cars.
 All M80s had to be white with dark blue bucket seats and center console interior.
-The base of the M80 was a two-door sport coupe equipped with the F41 Sport Suspension package and the normal V8 (140 hp) drive train.
-The M80 option added two dark blue skunk stripes on top and a lower door stripe with the M80 identification.
+The base of the M80 was a two-door sport coupe equipped with the F41 Sport Suspension package and the normal V8 (140 hp) drivetrain.
+The M80 option added two dark-blue skunk stripes on top and a lower door stripe with the M80 identification.
 The package also added front and rear spoilers and 1981 steel rally wheels (sourced from the 1980 Monte Carlo).

-In Mexico, General Motors produced this generation in the Ramos Arizpe plant, which was sold during three years (1979 to 1981).
+In Mexico, General Motors produced this generation at the Ramos Arizpe plant, which was sold during three years (1979 to 1981).
 Mexican versions came in three trim levels (Chevelle, Malibu and Malibu Classic) and two body styles (sedan and coupe) with the 250 CID I6 as basic engine and the 350 CID 260 hp V8 as the optional; this engine was standard on Malibu Classic models during those three years.
-This was possible because the Mexican emissions regulations remained relatively free at the time.
+This was possible because the Mexican emissions regulations remained relatively loose at the time.